Skip to main content

 Discover menu location

-3. Enter fluentd.* in the Name field, enter @timestamp in the Timestamp field, and then click Create index pattern.
+3. Enter fluentd.*, or vector.* if you use Vector Sidecar Logging.
+In the Name field, enter @timestamp in the Timestamp field, and then click Create index pattern.

 4. Click Menu > Dashboard to view all of the Airflow task logs for your Deployment on Astronomer.